Fukurokudzu/timetracker/README.md

 - Counts time and cost per project
 - Dynamic page partials with turbo streams
 - I18n for English and Russian
-- Editable profile with timezone selection
+- Editable profile with time zone selection

 You can try it [here](http://fukurokudzu.ru:3000)